manishemi/manishemi.github.io/_posts/2021-10-03-Contextual word embedding.md

 |:--:|
 | Figure 3: ELMO|

 ELMO is a language model that is trained on a massive dataset to be able to predict the next word in a sequence of words.
 The ELMO is composed of two language models, Forward Language Model and Backward Language Model.
-These Language Models are similar to the [bi-directional LSTMs](https://manishemirani.github.io/Neural-Machine-translation/) that each [LSTM](https://manishemirani.github.io/Long-Short-Term-Memory/) trains separately in one direction(left ot right).
+These Language Models are similar to the [bi-directional LSTMs](https://manishemirani.github.io/Neural-Machine-translation/) that each [LSTM](https://manishemirani.github.io/Long-Short-Term-Memory/) trains separately in one direction(left or right).

 |![_config.yml]({{ site.baseurl }}/images/BERT/ELMO2.png)|
 |:--:|
 | Figure 4: ELMO architecture|